wbennett39/moving_mesh_radiative_transfer/README.md

 # moving_mesh_radiative_transfer
-### An accurate and fast moving mesh Discontinuous Galerkin package for solving the 1D isotropic transport equation for the purpose of coupling to rad-transfer problems
+## An accurate and fast moving mesh Discontinuous Galerkin package for solving the 1D isotropic transport equation for the purpose of coupling to rad-transfer problems
-**Quick start guide**
+### Quick start guide
+### Solver

 To solve the transport equation for a specific source,